 Based on recent discussions and correspondence with FDA, we have proposed to FDA that we conduct two separate Phase 3 studies.
-During April 2008, we were cleared by FDA to begin patient enrollment in the first of the two studies.
-The first study is expected to involve approximately 200 evaluable patients with either melanoma or breast cancer.
-Patients in this trial will receive both Lymphoseek and a non-radiopharmaceutical agent (i.e., a vital blue dye) that is currently used as a marker in lymphatic mapping procedures.
-The endpoint of this trial is to show concordance of Lymphoseek to the vital blue dye of 94% or more.
+The first study is proposed to involve approximately 200 evaluable patients with either melanoma or breast cancer.
+Patients in this trial would receive both Lymphoseek and a non-radiopharmaceutical agent (i.e., a vital blue dye) that is currently used as a marker in lymphatic mapping procedures.
+The endpoint of this trial would be to show concordance of Lymphoseek to the vital blue dye of 94% or more.
 During the Phase 2 trial, we noted a concordance rate of approximately 97% in the 56 patients who received both Lymphoseek and the blue dye.